jsug9/react-todo-app/README.md

 # React To-Do

-> In this project I build a mobile and desktop version of a calculator app, using React for the very first time.
+> In this project I build a mobile and desktop version of a To-do app, using React.

 ## Built With